 With unmatched experience in delivering crews and supplies to the Earth-orbiting space stations, RKK Energia was well equipped to develop both manned and unmanned transport systems for a "gateway" positioned in the Lagrange point.
 The best candidate for carrying crews to Lagrangian points would be the next-generation spacecraft, PTK NP.
 Although by 2012, the main goal of the project was to develop a vehicle for transporting crews to the lunar orbit, the same ship would have the capability to reach the L1 or L2 points in the Earth-Moon system with minimal modifications.

 Russian engineers also evaluated various options for delivering cargo and propellant to the Lagrangian points, which would be absolutely critical for the operation of a transport hub at such locations.
-In 2008, RKK Energia studied the possibility of launching the Progress cargo ships to the lunar orbit apparently onboard a US-built booster.
+In 2008, RKK Energia studied the possibility of boosting the modified Progress cargo ships to the lunar orbit apparently with the help of a US-built booster.
 Again, the similar transport system could be used to reach Lagrangian points.

 In 2011, RKK Energia also published the preliminary evaluation of a cargo vehicle, which would rely on the off-the-shelf combination of the Proton rocket and the Block-D upper stage to carry cargo to the Lagrangian points.
 (588)